pranaymanocha/PerceptualAudio/metric_code/README.md

 ### Download the JND Dataset

-Go to the *dataset* subfolder in this repo to view the dataset.
+Go to the *dataset* subfolder in this repo to view and download the dataset.
 (Warning) The zip file is about 30GB.
 After downloading the dataset, unzip the dataset into the project folder 'PerceptualAudio/dataset'.
 Here are the steps to be followed:

 ```python
 git clone https://github.com/pranaymanocha/PerceptualAudio.git